Eddie Mosley: Crimes

 On May 17, 1987, Mosley was arrested for theft.
 By that time, his blood group was matched with the semen samples taken from the bodies of the murder victims, and it was found to be a match.
-In the interrogations, Eddie showed evidence of his involvement in numerous crimes committed over almost two decades, all committed in the city or near his home.
-Faced with detailed descriptions of where the bodies were found, their names and descriptions, Mosley tried to make up an alibi, but began to mess up his testimony, getting dates, geographic data and even seasons wrong.
+In the interrogations, Mosley showed evidence of his involvement in numerous crimes committed over almost two decades, all committed in the city or near his home.
+Faced with detailed descriptions of where the bodies were found, their names and descriptions, Mosley tried to make up an alibi, but began confuse his testimony, getting dates, geographic data and even seasons wrong.
 In the end, he confessed to the murders of Teresa Giles and Emma Cook, with which he was charged.
 His trial began on July 22, 1987, with a number of sex workers working at the Fort Lauderdale red-light districts testifying that Mosley had repeatedly demonstrated aggressive behavior towards women in front of crowds of witnesses.
 Based on various tests, the defendant's IQ was measured at 51 points, below the average intelligence rate.
 Because of this, it was ruled that he was incompetent to stand trial, and on October 23, he was sentenced to compulsory treatment at the Florida State Hospital.

 Exposure

 For the remainder of his life, Mosley was shuffled between various clinics and mental institutions in the state.
 In 2000, samples of his saliva and blood were taken for DNA testing, which proved his guilt in the following murders: 29-year-old Loretta Young Brown, killed in 1984; 34-year-old Vetta Turner, killed on July 9, 1973; 13-year-old Sonja Yvette Marion, killed in July 1979; 21-year-old Terri Jean Cummings, found dead in August 1979; and finally, the murders of Emma Cook and Teresa Giles, to which he had confessed in May 1987.
 In addition, he was connected to the April 1985 murder of eight-year-old Shandra Whitehead, who had been raped and killed in her home.
 Another Fort Lauderdale man, 38-year-old Frank Lee Smith, who was intellectually disabled, was convicted of her murder.
-In 1960, at the age of 13, Smith killed 14-year-old John Wesley Spahn, but was released from custody in the mid-1960s, only to be later charged with the shooting death of 38-year-old Herbert DeWitt in 1966, who was killed during a robbery.
-He pleaded guilty to that murder and was sentenced to life imprisonment, but released on parole in 1981.
-In April 1985, he was arrested and charged with killing Shandra, after the girl's mother wrongfully identified him as the killer, based solely on photographs she had been shown.
+In 1960, at the age of 13, Smith killed 14-year-old John Wesley Spahn, but was released from custody in the mid-1960s, only to be later charged with the shooting death of 38-year-old Herbert DeWitt, who was killed during a robbery in 1966.
+Smith pleaded guilty to that murder and was sentenced to life imprisonment but released on parole in 1981.
+In April 1985, Smith was arrested and charged with killing Shandra, after the girl's mother wrongfully identified him as the killer, based solely on photographs she had been shown.
 Despite the lack of physical evidence linking him to the crime, Smith was found guilty and sentenced to death in 1986.
 From the beginning, he had claimed his innocence in this killing.
 He died on death row on January 30, 2000, from cancer-related complications, only months before a DNA test proved his innocence.